-Jubin thinks that, while an elevated oil price should be helpful in the near-term, over the longer-term, Saudi Arabia's growth will be less dependent on oil and driven by the country's increased focused on non-oil projects, such as tourism and large-scale infrastructure.
-While readers may be aware of some of the headline grabbing projects like The Line, an enormous linear super-city currently under construction, Jubin thinks that much of Saudi Arabia's growth will likely come as the result of its 'Saudi Vision 2030' plan, a government initiative to reduce the region's dependence on oil, and diversify its economic base.
+Jubin thinks that, while an elevated oil price is helpful in the near-term, over the longer-term, Saudi Arabia's growth will be less dependent on oil and driven by the country's increased focused on non-oil projects, such as tourism and large-scale infrastructure.
+While readers may be aware of some of the headline grabbing projects like The Line, an enormous linear super-city currently under construction, much of Saudi Arabia's growth will likely come as the result of its 'Saudi Vision 2030'

+Saudi Arabia offers one of the most attractive valuation opportunities plan, a government initiative to reduce the region's dependence on oil, and diversify its economic base.